Penn State Penn State: College of the Liberal Arts

 Abstract:

-This study will follow adolescents (N = 240) annually across the transitions from early to mid- adolescence.
-We will capture a wide range of anxiety symptom presentation (i.e., low risk, temperamental risk, and clinical anxiety) and implement a rich prospective assessment of symptoms, temperament, attention bias, endocrine (cortisol), physiological (RSA) and neurobiological (ERP markers of attention) processes.
-In addition, we will examine moderators, including sex differences, which are commonly observed in adolescent anxiety, the social/peer context, parenting, and pubertal development.
+This study followed adolescents annually across the transitions from early to mid- adolescence.
+We captured a wide range of anxiety symptom presentation (i.e., low risk, temperamental risk, and clinical anxiety) and implemented a rich prospective assessment of symptoms, temperament, attention bias, endocrine (cortisol), physiological (RSA) and neurobiological (ERP markers of attention) processes.
+In addition, we examined moderators, including sex differences, which are commonly observed in adolescent anxiety, the social/peer context, parenting, and pubertal development.

 Additional Faculty: